emmercm/www/src/blog/amortize-your-learning-by-writing-how-to-guides.md

 ## Audience three: the public

-You should be motivated by both helping yourself and your colleagues, but if not, write how-to guides for clout.
+You should be motivated by both helping yourself and your colleagues, but if not, try writing how-to guides for clout.

-If in the course of your daily tasks, you have learned something generalizable or publicly applicable, blog about it!
+If in the course of your daily tasks you have learned something generalizable or publicly applicable, blog about it!
 You would be surprised how helpful it can be to someone else.
-If the [Reddit blackout of 2023](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy) taught us anything, it's that a lot of valuable knowledge exists on the internet, and sometimes it's only in one or two Google-crawled places.
+If the [Reddit blackout of 2023](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy) taught us anything, it's that a lot of valuable knowledge exists on the internet, and sometimes it only exists in one or two Google-crawled places.
 You have valuable knowledge, and others should feel honored for you to share it.

-I wrote [Bash Environment Variable Defaults](/blog/bash-environment-variable-defaults) because I wanted a "snack" article that was easy to write, and even though it's relatively niche, it's in my top five articles by hits.
-On the other hand, I wrote [Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form) mostly as an article to support [You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker), but the former gets nearly 10x the hits.
+I wrote "[Bash Environment Variable Defaults](/blog/bash-environment-variable-defaults)" because I wanted a "snack" article that was easy to write, and even though the topic is relatively niche, the article is in my top five articles by hits.
+On the other hand, I wrote "[Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form)" mostly as an article to support "[You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker)," but the former gets nearly 10x the hits.
 There is so much more information about Docker and related technologies that I thought it would get lost in the noise.
 But you never know what people will find valuable!

 There are also selfish reasons to share information publicly, and it's ok to be selfish!
 Your company may have a public engineering blog that is in constant need of volunteers, and maybe contributing published articles can help you with your next promotion.
-Or maybe you're ready to move on from your company and you're looking to pump up your credentials.
-Or maybe you're trying to build a presence on social media and in engineering circles.
+Or maybe you're ready to move on from your company and you're looking to pump up your credentials to hiring managers.
+Or maybe you're trying to build a presence on social media or in engineering circles.
 Being publicly visible can help all of these goals!

 ## Closing thoughts